 Verifying the magic values before attempting the checksum calculation helps here.
 It is very unlikely that the magic values are correct but the size is still bogus.
 While it would possible to maliciously put such a combination on the disk, this should have no security impact besides crashing installgrub.

-Updated by Hans Rosenfeld about 8 years ago
+Updated by Hans Rosenfeld almost 10 years ago

 - calculate maximum size of extra data and use that in find_einfo()